Join Bustle's App-less April Challenge To Delete Your Dating Apps For A Month

 But like any area of our lives, it's important to take a step back and evaluate our behavior — especially when our well-being is involved — and with 125 percent of millennials being more likely to admit they're addicted to the process of dating than other generations, according to Match's 2017 Singles in America survey, there's no doubt that other areas of your life are being affected by dating apps.
 App-less April is like a Sober January or Whole30 for your dating life.

 What's the point of the challenge?

-Maybe you'll realize you're relying on them too much.
+Maybe you'll realize you're relying on apps too much.
 Maybe you'll realize they're hurting your self-esteem.
-Maybe you'll realize you're using them for confidence-boosting procrastination, like 44 percent of millennial Tinder users, according to a survey by LendEDU.
-Maybe you'll realize your deal-breakers are absolutely ridiculous.
+Maybe you'll realize you're using them for confidence-boosting procrastination, like almost half of millennial Tinder users, according to a survey by LendEDU.
 Maybe you'll realize you've been treating dating like a game all this time.
-Maybe you'll realize you have no effing idea how to approach someone IRL.
-Maybe you'll realize you need a new hobby.
 Regardless, you'll learn something and will hopefully approach dating in a new way when do you go back on your apps.

 Interested in taking the App-less April challenge and deleting your apps for a month?
 Here's what you can expect.
 (And, if you need a plan of action, we've got you covered with 30 things to do each day in April to help meet someone IRL).

 Your Relationship With Your Phone May Change